jonathanhogg/flitter/docs/language.md

 loops may take a noticeable amount of time to re-simplify and so it may be necessary to turn off simplification on state in programs that involve unpredictable state changes (`--simplifystate=0`).

+The simplifier can be completely disabled with the `--nosimplify` option.

 ## Run-time Error Behaviour